oscbyspro/Ultimathnum/README.md

 ### Recoverable infinite division

-So, this is where things gets tricky.
+So, this is where things get tricky.
 Wait, no, it still just works in most cases.
 Since you know finite-by-finite division, I'm sure you intuit that finite-by-infinite division is trivial and that infinite-by-infinite division is at most one subtraction.
-The only weird case is infinite-by-finite division, because the proper computation requires infinite memory.
+The only weird case is infinite-by-finite division because the proper computation requires infinite memory.
 So, in this case, we just let the algorithm run and mark it as an error unless the divisor is one.
 This yields results similar to signed division.